neuphonic/neutts-air/examples/README.md

 To take advantage of encoding references ahead of time, we have a compiled the codec decoder into an [onnx graph](https://huggingface.co/neuphonic/neucodec-onnx-decoder) that enables inferencing NeuTTS-Air without loading the encoder.
 This can be useful for running the model in resource-constrained environments where the encoder may add a large amount of extra latency/memory usage.

-To test the decoder, install the appropriate ONNX Runtime build (e.g. `onnxruntime` for CPU or `onnxruntime-gpu` for CUDA) and run one of the following:
+To test the decoder, install a matching ONNX Runtime build for your platform (examples below) and run one of the following:

 ```bash
 python -m examples.onnx_example \